Daniel’s Prayer For 21 Days

 As you go through this 21-day journey, I want you to think back to decisions you made in your earlier days.
 Did you make some bad decisions?
 What was the reason for those poor choices?
 Did you not have God in your life and therefore didn’t know how to pray, seek His face and ask him for wisdom?

-READ: Prayer For A Safe Flight
+READ: Prayer For Parents Who Lost A Child

 Asking God for wisdom isn’t just asking Him for problems or situations where we need help making a decision.
 When we ask God for wisdom it’s really about seeking His will for our lives.
 This is a big one because it goes beyond simply thinking about what someone else thinks is best for us or gives us our best future prospects but takes into account what God has planned for each one of us individually and then helps us find out what that looks like through prayer and seeking His face (Psalm 27:8).